Who we helpIndustry guide

 Raising investment

-SEIS and EIS: Make Your Raise an Easy Yes
+How Do SEIS and EIS Make Your Raise an Easier Yes?

 The Seed Enterprise Investment Scheme and the Enterprise Investment Scheme give your investors generous tax relief for backing an early-stage company.
 For an angel weighing up your round against ten others, that relief is often what tips the decision.